 North facing garden sun diagram

 The above north facing garden sun diagram shows the shadow the sun will create in a north facing garden at midday.
 This is caused by the house blocking the sunlight.
-If your garden is long enough, you will have a strip of garden that will still receive sunlight.
+If your garden is long enough, you will have a strip of garden that will still receive sunlight in the winter months.
 This is marked on the above north facing garden sun diagram as “Bottom of Garden in Sunlight” above.

 Northern hemisphere vs southern hemisphere solar noon